Visit West Space

 Tours and Groups

-Say hello to discuss access options, book a group visit or a personalised tour.
+Contact us (info@westspace.org.au) to discuss access options, book a group visit or personalised tour, or to arrange a visit outside our open hours.

-West Space pays respect to the Wurundjeri Woi wurrung people, the traditional and ongoing custodians of the lands upon which we work, gather and present.
+West Space pays respect to the Wurundjeri Woi wurrung people, the traditional and ongoing custodians of the lands upon which we operate.

 We acknowledge the rich history and living culture of Aboriginal and Torres Strait Islander people, and the cultural practice that has been thriving on these lands for millennia.
 We extend our respect to Elders, past and present, and to all First Nations people.